keewenaw/dvwa-guide-2019/low/README.md

 I'll be listing paths in a relative sense.
 For example, I will reference the full URL of <b>http://dvwa/dvwa/login.php</b> as <b>/dvwa/login.php</b>.

 This folder is for the "easy mode", where Security Level = "low".
+This means that there are no security measures in place at all.
 You can set this in <b>/dvwa/security.php</b>.

+Don't forget, there is a help/hint guide for each challenge built into the app.
+It's always located at the bottom right corner of each challenge's main page.
+You may need to scroll down to see it.
+They're very well-written and incredibly useful.